 The PA program includes classroom studies, lab courses, and internships.
 The courses may include pharmacology, human anatomy, physical diagnosis, pathology, clinical medicine, medical ethics, and physiology.
 During the supervised internship, the student will work in various areas of medicine, such as internal medicine, pediatrics, family medicine, and the emergency room.

 The prerequisites for a PA program vary depending on the PA school and program but typically include biology, chemistry, or health sciences.
 Completion of prerequisite courses, such as medical terminology, anatomy, physiology, microbiology, and pharmacology.
 Clinical experience in a healthcare setting, such as a hospital or healthcare facility.

 Certifications for Physician Assistants

-Physician assistants are required to be licensed in all the states, and this requires passing the Physician Assistant National Certifying Exam.
+Physician assistants must be licensed in all the states, which requires passing the Physician Assistant National Certifying Exam.
 The test consists of 300 multiple-choice questions and must be completed in five hours.
-Once the PA passes the exam, he or she has earned the credential of Physician Assistant-Certified or PA-C and is eligible for licensure in that state.
+Once the PA passes the exam, he or she has earned the Physician Assistant-Certified or PA-C credential and is eligible for licensure in that state.

 What Experience is Required?

 Completing an accredited PA training program and obtaining certification is not the only requirement to become a PA.
 They must also have at least three years of healthcare experience.
 Many candidates mistakenly believe that they must be a nurse before becoming a PA.